 Prior to his academic career, Dr. Weidner worked as both an internal and external consultant in the areas of organizational culture, leadership, change, communication, and organizational effectiveness.
 His clients included organizations in the service and technology sectors, including professional services firms, hospitals, and organizations in the mental health, information technology, and other fields.

-Dr. Weidner holds a MBA and Ph.D. in Business from University of Illinois at Chicago and a BA (Management) from University of Illinois at Springfield.
+Dr. Weidner holds an MBA and Ph.D. in Business from University of Illinois at Chicago and a BA (Management) from University of Illinois at Springfield.

 Research and research support

-SJU student Katherine Grimm (’21) provided assistance bringing the the Living Wage Policy Study website to life as an SJU student (Management).
+Katherine Grimm (’21) provided assistance bringing the the Living Wage Policy Study website to life as an SJU student (Management).